How to Get Work Via Freelance Photography

 As a freelance photographer, you work for your client, not your employer – because you’re self-employed.
 This means that you have the freedom to work with multiple customers, decide your own terms and pricing.

 Of course, freelance photography also comes with responsibilities.
-You’ll have to issue invoices for your clients, declare taxes for them, and take care of your own medical insurance, pension funds, etc.
+You’ll have to issue invoices for your clients, declare taxes for them, and take care of your own medical insurance, camera insurance, pension funds, etc.

 You also still need to market yourself through your website, portfolio, social media and traditional print marketing.
 A lot of freelance photography jobs are still found via word of mouth or by simply looking on job boards.